Diary of Lindsay Robert Turner, 1919 (Vol. 7) - Part 4

 of England which all of us

-were anxous yet sorry to leave
+were anxious yet sorry to leave

--because it meant home -receded
+- because it meant home - receded

 from view as we made. the

-open sea 5 o'clock was just Sounding
+open sea 5 o'clock was just sounding

-as Lands End-Somewhat appropriately
+as Lands End - Somewhat appropriately

 disappeared on the horizon.
 We